 Travel by air is generally considered one of the safest methods of travel, but it can pose health risks even if you aren’t recovering from surgery.
 These risks are heightened during your recovery period, which is when you’re likely to be traveling.

-Clotting is a particularly concerning risk for patients, especially if the clot is a deep vein thrombosis.
-A deep vein thrombosis, or DVT, is a clot that forms in the deeper veins.
-The clot can become quite large over time without being detected.
-Eventually, the clot can become large enough that smaller pieces break off and begin moving through the bloodstream.
-If that piece gets stuck in your heart, you could have a heart attack.
-If it gets stuck in your brain, you could have a stroke.
-If it gets lodged in your lungs, you could have a pulmonary embolism.
-All these effects are potentially fatal, which is why a DVT is such a big deal.
+Venosclerosis is a particularly alarming hazard for patients, especially if the format is a deep vein thrombosis.
+A deep vein thrombosis, or DVT, is a clot that congeals in the lower veins.
+The clot can gradually swell without being discovered.
+Eventually, the clot can reach such a magnitude that small sections break loose and start moving throughout the bloodstream.
+Should one of these pieces obstruct your heart, you could have a cardiac arrest.
+If it blocks your brain, you could experience a stroke.
+If it gets trapped in your lungs, you could suffer from a pulmonary embolism.
+All of these outcomes are possibly deadly, therefore making DVT such a serious issue.

 Why Are Patients More Vulnerable to DVTs After Surgery?